-Through studies in language and literature, the DP aims to develop a student's lifelong interest in language and literature, and a love for the elegance and richness of human expression.
+Studies in language and literature aim to develop a student's lifelong interest in these areas, and cultivate a love for the elegance and richness of human expression.

 All students study one Group 1 subject.

 Bilingual students may study two Group 1 subjects in place of a Group 2 language.
 These students will be awarded a Bilingual Diploma).